spacetelescope/lcviz/docs/plugins.rst

     :ref:`Jdaviz Metadata Viewer <jdaviz:imviz_metadata-viewer>`
         Jdaviz documentation on the Metadata Viewer plugin.

-.. _flux-origin:
+.. _flux-column:

-Flux Origin
+Flux Column
 ===========

-This plugin allows choosing which column in the underlying data should be used as the flux origin throughout the app (when plotting and in any data analysis plugins).
+This plugin allows choosing which column in the underlying data should be used as the flux column (origin) throughout the app (when plotting and in any data analysis plugins).

 .. admonition:: User API Example